ChasingUX/jesse-site/source/work/digitalocean.md

 </div>
 <span class="Caption--faux">Contextual sliding menus for more actions</span>

-We chose to use a interaction pattern that animates the menu into the targeted panel.
-This pattern creates a sense of context by animating the container height and width to that of it's new contents, and simultaniously sliding in the new panel.
+We chose to use an interaction pattern that animates the menu into the targeted panel.
+This pattern creates a sense of context by animating the container height and width to that of its new contents, simultaniously sliding in the new panel.

 ##Future
 This is just a small sampling of UI patterns and screens of the DigitalOcean product.
-As previously mentioned, while this doesnt include any flow or heavy product design thinking, I will be creating additional targeted case studies which break down the thought, research, and results of the design decisions.
+While this doesn't include any flow work or heavy product design thinking, as I previously mentioned, I will be creating additional targeted case studies which break down the thought, research, and results of the design decisions.